A Gift from Above

 - Or he was permitted to exercise authority

 - Or written from the foundation of the world in the Scroll . . . slain

 - Lit.
 Here is the endurance and faith

 - Or calculate, compute, figure out, reckon, determine

 - Or for (the) number is (that) of a man

 The Song of the Redeemed

-14 Then I looked, and suddenly I saw the Lamb standing on Mount Zion; and with him were 144,00, all of them having his name and his Father’s name written on their foreheads.
-2 And I heard a sound coming out of heaven, like the sound of rushing waters and great rolling thunder; and the sound that I heard was like the music of harpists playing on their harps.
-3 Now those whom I saw1 were singing a new song before the throne, and before the four living creatures and the elders; and no one was able to learn the song except the 144,000 who had been purchased from the earth.
-4 These are the ones who did not defile themselves2 with women, for they virgins before God.
-These are the ones who follow the Lamb wherever he goes.
-These were purchased from among men to be first fruits to God and the Lamb.
-5 And no lie was found in their mouth; they are without blemish or blame.
+14 Then I looked, and behold: the Lamb, standing on Mount Zion; and with him were 144,000, all of them having his name and his Father’s name written on their foreheads.
+2 And I heard a sound coming out of heaven, like the sound of many waters and loud thunder; and the sound I heard was like the sound of harpists playing on their harps.
+3 Now those whom I saw1 were singing a new song before the throne, and before the four living creatures and the elders; and no one was able to learn the song except the 144,000 who were purchased from the earth.
+4 These are those who did not defile themselves2 with women (for they are virgins), those who follow the Lamb wherever he goes.
+These were purchased from among men as first fruits for3 God and the Lamb.
+5 And no lie was found in their mouth: They are without blame.4

 An Everlasting Gospel